YorCreative/Laravel-Scrubber/README.md

     ],
 ```

-## Secret Manager
+## About the Scrubber

 This package provides the ability to pull in secrets from external sources.
-This provides the package the ability to
+Providing the ability to
-detect leakage and sanitize secrets without needing an exact regex pattern to detect it.
+detect information leakage, and sanitize secrets without needing an exact regex pattern to detect it.

 ### Encryption

-For enhanced application security, all secrets that are pulled from any provider are encrypted and only decrypted to run
+For enhanced application security, all secrets pulled, from any provider, are encrypted and only decrypted to run
 the detection.
 You can see this in
 action [here](https://github.com/YorCreative/Laravel-Scrubber/blob/main/src/Services/ScrubberService.php#L45).